 With some restriction, employers are free to hire whoever they want.
 Federal and state laws prohibit discriminating against people for a variety of reasons (for example, race, sex and national origin).
 Federal law and many state laws do not prohibit employers from discriminating based on whether or not the person is a smoker.

 In these states, it is entirely legal for an employer to ask you whether or not you are a smoker and to hire or not hire you based on that answer.
 However, there are some states that do prohibit discrimination based on legal activities outside the workplace, which includes smoking tobacco.
 In these states, it is illegal for an employer to not hire you simply because you smoke.
 However, employers may be able to get around this type of anti-discrimination law in certain states if being a nonsmoker is an important part of a specific job's qualifications.
 For example, an antismoking advocacy group, like the American Lung Association, could choose not to hire a smoker.
-For more information, see the state smoking laws page.

 This depends on the state you live in.
 Thirty states have "smoker protection laws" which make it illegal to discriminate an employee for the use of "lawful products outside the workplace," (understood to refer to cigarettes) or for smoking in particular.
 In these states, you cannot be fired for legally using tobacco.
 However, many states don't have these laws, so employers are free to fire smokers, even if their tobacco use is solely outside the workplace.
-For more information, see the state smoking laws page.

 Yes, in most cases.
 With health insurance costs raising dramatically in recent years, especially for smokers, many employers have started charging smokers higher premiums.
 Many employers hope that increased premiums to smokers will encourage them to quit smoking, saving money and future health problems.
 Even the state laws which protect smokers from being fired for smoking often contain an exception that allows employers to charge smokers higher insurance premiums.